Safeguarding means protecting a person’s right to live in safety, free from abuse and neglect.

-- People with mental health problems
+- People with long term health conditions

 Who abuses or neglects adults?

-Anyone can perpetrate abuse or neglect.
-Although strangers can be perpetrators, it is far more likely that a person responsible for abuse is known to the adult and is in a position of trust and power, such as family members, friends, neighbours or professionals such as carers.
+Sometimes it is a stranger, but it is far more likely that a person responsible for abuse is known to the adult and is in a position of trust and power, such as family members, friends, neighbours or professionals such as carers.

 Abuse can happen anywhere, including in a person’s own home, care home, hospital, workplace, in the community or college.

 The lead agency for safeguarding adults is the council, however, they will also speak to other agencies that are known to the adult to get the full picture.